Clinical trial of combining botulinum toxin injection and fissurectomy for chronic anal fissure: a dose-dependent study

 Conclusion

-Seventy units of botulinum toxin A injection combined with a fissurectomy is a suitable second-line treatment of choice for chronic anal fissure, with a high degree of success and low rate of major morbidity.
+Seventy units of botulinum toxin A injection combined with a fissurectomy is a suitable second-line treatment of choice for chronic anal fissures, with a high degree of success and low rate of major morbidity.

 INTRODUCTION

-Anal fissure is a common surgical disease in which spasms of the internal anal sphincter play a major role.
+Anal fissures, in which spasms of the internal anal sphincter play a major role, constitute a common surgical disease.
 It is usually treated conservatively.
-The golden surgical treatment is a lateral internal sphincterotomy, yet it carries the potential risk of developing postoperative complications in terms of gas or stool incontinence [1, 2].
-Therefore, another treatment was recently introduced: botulinum toxin A (BTA) injection in conjunction with a fissurectomy [3, 4].
+The gold-standard surgical treatment is a lateral internal sphincterotomy, but this procedure carries the potential risk of developing postoperative complications in the form of gas or stool incontinence [1, 2].
+Therefore, another treatment was recently introduced: botulinum toxin A (BTA) injection in conjunction with fissurectomy [3, 4].
+In this study, we aimed to evaluate the efficacy of combined treatment involving BTA injection and fissurectomy for treating chronic anal fissures.
+We subdivided patients into 3 different groups depending on the BTA dose received (50, 70, or 100 units), which was chosen according to the subjective feeling of sphincter tightness.

 METHODS